 - 1 cup shredded sharp cheddar cheese

-- FOR GARLIC BUTTER:
+FOR THE GARLIC BUTTER:

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- Preheat oven to 400.
+- Preheat oven to 400F/204C degrees.

 - Dissolve dry yeast in warm water in a small bowl.
 Set aside for 5 minutes to proof.